Biblia Hebraica (Kittel): Editions by Kittel

 The Old Testament scholar Rudolf Kittel from Leipzig started to develop a critical edition of the Hebrew Bible in 1901, which would later become the first of its kind.
-His first edition Biblia Hebraica edidit Rudolf Kittel was published as a two-volume work in 1906 under the publisher J. C. Hinrichs in Leipzig.
+His first edition Biblia Hebraica edidit Rudolf Kittel (BH1) was published as a two-volume work in 1906 under the publisher J. C. Hinrichs in Leipzig.

-The second edition of Kittel's Biblia Hebraica appeared in 1913.
+The second edition of Kittel's Biblia Hebraica (BH2) appeared in 1913.

 BH3 appeared in installments, from 1929 to 1937, with the first one-volume edition in 1937.
-Some of the references in the textual apparatus reference manuscripts that no longer exist due to the bombing of Leipzig during World War II.
+Some of the references in the textual apparatus quote manuscripts that have been destroyed in the bombing of Leipzig during World War II and therefore no longer exist.

 Subsequent editions

-The third edition was superseded by the Biblia Hebraica Stuttgartensia, which appeared in installments from 1968 to 1976 and as a single volume in 1977.
-The current project in this tradition is the Biblia Hebraica Quinta, which started in 2004.
+The third edition was superseded by the Biblia Hebraica Stuttgartensia (BH4), which appeared in installments from 1968 to 1976 and as a single volume in 1977.
+The current project in this tradition is the Biblia Hebraica Quinta (BH5), which started in 2004 and will be completed after 2024.